MicrosoftDocs/minecraft-creator/creator/ScriptAPI/mojang-minecraft/BlockProperties.md

 ### **clusterCount**
 `static read-only clusterCount = "cluster_count";`

-Integer property that describes how many sea pickles are in a cluster.
+Integer property that describes how many extra sea pickles are in a cluster.
 Valid values are between 0 and 3 inclusive.

 Type: *string*